muzafarova/astro-contact-form/README.md

 # Contact Form

 This form collects contact information and sends it to the given email (credentials are in `.env.example`).
 This demo uses [`nodemailer`](https://www.nodemailer.com/) to facilitate email sending and [Ethernal Email](https://ethereal.email/) as a email transporter.
-No message gets actually delivered, all messages are caught by the Ethernal Email and can be vieved via their dashboard.
+No message gets actually delivered, all messages are caught by the Ethernal Email and can be seen via their dashboard.

 Project gets deployed to [Vercel](https://vercel.com/).